joshgerdes/jekyll-uno/_draft/DeploymentStacks.md

 * "none": No deny settings are applied, allowing all operations on the managed resources.
 * "DenyDelete": Denies the delete operation on the managed resources, preventing their deletion.
-* "DenyUpdate": Denies the update operation on the managed resources, preventing their modification.
-* "DenyAll": Denies all operations on the managed resources, preventing any modifications or deletions.
+* "DenyWriteAndDelete": Denies all operations on the managed resources, preventing any modifications or deletions.

 By specifying the appropriate DenySettingsMode value, you can control the level of permissions and restrictions on the managed resources within the deployment stack.